 Can I Claim For A Car Accident After 3 Years?

-Other than some exceptions described below, it’s extremely important to file a claim within the 3-year timeframe.
-If a car accident claim is filed too late, it could become statute-barred.
-This means that an insurer representing the other party involved in your accident could turn down any compensation request you file with them and you wouldn’t be paid for your suffering.
+Other than some exceptions described in a later section, it’s extremely important to file a claim within the 3-year timeframe.
+If a car accident claim is filed too late, it could mean you’ll not get any compensation you might otherwise be entitled to.

 Our suggestion is that you contact us as soon as possible to see if you can still claim compensation.
 As well as checking your claim falls within the 3-year limitation period, your solicitor will check that: